gfxdisp/HDRutils/README.md

 This function can also be accessed from the command line.
 Run `HDRmerge -h` for usage.

 ### Merge and demosaic or demosaic and merge?
 The default function processes each image individually using [libraw](https://www.libraw.org/) and then merges the RGB images.
-This result relies on the robust camera pipeline (including black-level subtraction, demosaicing, white-balance) provided by libraw, and should be suitable for most projects.
+This result relies on the robust camera pipeline (including black-level subtraction, demosaicing, and white-balance) provided by libraw, and should be suitable for most projects.

-If you need finer control over the exact radiance values, this behaviour can be overriden to merge RAW bayer images by setting the flag `demosaic_first=False`.
-This mode is useful when the camera is custom-calibrated and you have an exact correspondance between camera pixels with the scene luminance and/or color.
+If you need finer control over the exact radiance values, this behaviour can be overriden to merge RAW Bayer images by setting the flag `demosaic_first=False`.
+This mode is useful when the camera is custom-calibrated and you have an exact correspondence between camera pixels with the scene luminance and/or color.
 Moreover, saturated pixels can be precisely identified before demosaicing.
 In this mode, a basic camera pipeline is reproduced with the following steps:

 Subtract black level -> Merge image stack -> Color transformation -> White-balance

 Demosaicing algorithms that are currently supported can be found at [this page](https://colour-demosaicing.readthedocs.io/en/latest/colour_demosaicing.bayer.html).
 Change the algorithm using `HDRutils.merge(..., demosaic_first=False, demosaic=*algorithm*)`

-### Merge RAW bayer frames from non-RAW formats
+### Merge RAW Bayer frames from non-RAW formats
-If your camera provides RAW frames in a non-standard format, you can still merge them in the camera color-space without libraw processing
+If your camera provides RAW frames in a non-standard format, you can still merge them in the camera color space without libraw processing

 ```python
 files = ['file1.png', 'file2.png', 'file3.png']     # PNG bayer input files